I’m a sucker for dragons.

 So that’s Dragon Island by Mike Fitzgerald and R&R Games.
 Short answer is that I liked the game, but if not for the fact that I purchased it personally from Mike at GEN CON 50 and he graciously autographed it for me after giving us a demo of the rules, I might have been looking to trade it.
 As it stands now, I definitely want to get a few more plays in before making that decision.

-Let me know what you think about Mike Fitzgerald’s first attempt at a board game if you have seen the artwork or played the game.
-You can always reach me on Twitter @boardgamegumbo or leave a comment on our Facebook page at http://www.boardgamegumbo.com.
+Let me know what you think about Mike Fitzgerald’s first attempt at a board game if you have seen the artwork or played the game by leaving a comment below.
+Or, you can always reach me on Twitter @boardgamegumbo or leave a comment on our on our Facebook page.

 Until next time, Laissez les bon temps rouler!